Running WordPress on Kubernetes

 There are multiple parts that make a site running on Kubernetes via Stack, and we’ll take them one by one below.

-A good reference about how a WordPress site looks on Stack is the WordPress Spec .
+A good reference about how a WordPress site looks in a Helm chart on Stack is the WordPress Spec .

 Each site needs to have at least one domain.
 When a request comes to the NGINX Ingress, it’ll get routed to the appropriate pods, based on the